marcotidei/LAURACam/README.md

 ## Low Power Architecture

-Optimized for Heltec LoRa (ESP32) boards, supporting sleep mode and wake-up features for minimal power draw.
+Optimized for Heltec LoRa (ESP32) boards, supporting sleep mode and wake-up features to minimize power draw.
+The system can also send BLE wake signals to GoPros in power-save mode — ideal when remote cameras are sleeping to conserve battery and reduce the risk of overheating.

 ---